CabraLoca69/dotfiles-hyprchy/README.md

 ## Hardware notes

+You may reconfigure hyprland for your monitors, go to .config/hypr/monitors.lua and change that

 Some Waybar scripts read sensor paths that vary by hardware.
 At the moment the only waybar modified like this is in the theme sakura-mochi, you can change the active modules if you want, custom/gpu and custom/cpu-watts are the ones that uses this scripts